codeforbielefeld/teuto-moisture-map-python/services/tmm-api/Readme.md

 ## Doing things with nox

-Run `nox` to run pytest, black, flask9 and mypy.
+Run `nox` to run pytest, black, flask8 and mypy.

 ## Doing things with docker

-It's easiest to use the top level docker compose setup using `docker compose up --build`.
+It's easiest to use the top level docker compose setup using `docker compose up --build tmm-api`.

 Otherwise run `docker build -t tmm-api . && docker run <set environment> -p 5000:5000 -it tmm-api` to build an run the service inside docker.